 Steve Forbes, chair of Forbes Media who ran for president on a flat tax platform in 1996, is excited by the dual approach taken by Perry and Gingrich.
 But the only justification for keeping the current system is to help Americans overcome their fears “that the new one will somehow hurt them because they might lose this or they might lose that,” Forbes told The Fiscal Times.
 “This way, you have a safety valve.
 So it just lowers the political temperature and lowers the political barrier to enacting the thing.
 That’s all it’s meant to do.”

 Under both plans, those opting for the flat tax would not be taxed on capital gains, dividends, interest, or Social Security, and would still be able to claim deductions for charitable contributions and mortgage interest.
-Both plans would do away with the estate tax, and the Alternative Minimum Tax.
+Both plans would do away with the estate tax, the Alternative Minimum Tax, and cut the corporate rate—Perry’s to 20 percent and Gingrich’s to 12.5 percent.